kubernetes/enhancements/keps/sig-cli/3515-kubectl-explain-openapiv3/README.md

 openapi document for all types with a more targeted call to `/openapi/v3/<group>/<version>`

-The `/openapi/v3/<group>/<version>` endpoint implements E-Tag caching so that if the document has not changed the server incurs a cheap, almost neglible cost to serving the request.
+The `/openapi/v3/<group>/<version>` endpoint implements E-Tag caching so that if the document has not changed the server incurs a cheap, almost negligible cost to serving the request.

 The document returned by calls to `/openapi/v3/...` is expected to be far smaller than the megabytes-scale openapi v2 document, since it only includes information